Professor of Law Paul Robinson elected to ALI

 Robinson is the author or editor of seventeen books, including several widely used casebooks and books for general audiences, in addition to more than a hundred scholarly articles.
 His writings have been published in 15 languages, and he lectures frequently throughout the U.S. and abroad.
 His most recent books include Crimes That Changed Our World: Tragedy, Outrage & Reform (Rowman & Littlefield, 2018) and, with Tyler Scott Williams, Mapping American Criminal Law: Variations Across the 50 States (Praeger, 2018).

-Professor of Law Jean Galbraith was elected to the ALI earlier this year and Edward B. Shils Professor of Law and Professor of Political Science in the University of Pennsylvania’s School of Arts and Sciences and Professor of Law Cary Coglianese was elected in the fall of 2019.
+Professor of Law Jean Galbraith was elected to the ALI earlier this year and Edward B. Shils Professor of Law and Professor of Political Science in the University of Pennsylvania’s School of Arts and Sciences Cary Coglianese was elected in the fall of 2019.

 Many other Law School faculty members participate in the work the ALI does to refine and reform various areas of American law.